theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

 Returns the number of rows/data records of an extraction, taking into account the WHERE and HAVING Clauses stored.

 **Refresh metadata** <br>
+A new lookup is performed on the selected table(s).
+Existing mappings and field selections are retained, which is not the case when the table is added again. <br>
-This performs a metadata refresh on the selected table(s).
-This may be necessary, for example, if a table has been adjusted in SAP.
+It may be necessary to renew the metadata, for example, if a table has been adjusted on the SAP side, another source system has been connected, or the source system has been updated.
+In such cases, data inconsistencies can occur that are resolved by this function.